-If you have no antivirus programs installed or your current antivirus program has expired and asks money for updating, I recommend avast!
-Free Antivirus 8 (previously named avast!
-4 Home Edition or avast!
-5, 6 or 7 Free Antivirus), because it is free for home users and it provides good overall protection from viruses and malware by scanning also network and instant messenger traffic unlike many other free antivirus programs.
+If you have no antivirus programs installed or your current antivirus program has expired and asks money for updating, I recommend Avast Free Antivirus 2015 (aka version 10; previously named avast!
+4 Home Edition, avast!
+5, 6, 7 or 8 Free Antivirus, or avast!
+Free Antivirus 2014), because it is free for home users and it provides good overall protection from viruses and malware by scanning network and instant messenger traffic unlike many other free antivirus programs.
 Its only downside is that it requires re-registration once a year, but it is still free and not difficult.

-avast!
-Free Antivirus works in Windows XP, Vista, 7 and 8.
+Avast Free Antivirus works in Windows XP, Vista, 7 and 8/8.1.

 If you have some other antivirus program installed, remove it first!

 As more than one antivirus program makes your computer slow, it is very important to first uninstall the currently present one.
-Also, several well-known antivirus programs and tools by McAfee and Symantec/Norton do cause errors (for example, "Setup GUI was not initialized successfully") while installing avast!
-Free Antivirus.
+Also, several well-known antivirus programs and tools by McAfee and Symantec/Norton do cause errors (for example, "Setup GUI was not initialized successfully") while installing Avast Free Antivirus.
 Please remove other virus protection programs completely, including scanning tools such as McAfee Security Scan.
-More troubleshooting options are described in the end of this article.

-If you do not have an antivirus program installed, move down here.
+If you do not have an antivirus program installed, jump to the download and install instructions.

 Click Add or Remove Programs.
 First picture is for users of Control Panel in Category View, the second one for users of Control Panel in Classic View.